A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 FundedNext Futures is $32 cheaper to get started.
 FundedNext Futures charges $200 one-time.
 Take Profit Trader charges $102/mo (monthly subscription) plus a $130 activation fee.
 Take Profit Trader currently has an active promotion which may further reduce cost.

-FundedNext Futures uses EOD Trailing drawdown at 4% ($2,000 buffer once locked at initial), while Take Profit Trader uses .
+FundedNext Futures uses EOD Trailing drawdown at 4% ($2,000 buffer once locked at initial), while Take Profit Trader uses EOD Trailing at 4% ($2,000 buffer once locked at initial).
+Take Profit Trader also has a $1,100 daily loss limit, while FundedNext Futures does not.

-Take Profit Trader gets you funded faster, with an estimated ~6 days to first payout (5d eval + 1d processing).
+FundedNext Futures gets you funded faster, with an estimated ~0 days to first payout (Varies).
 FundedNext Futures has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 Take Profit Trader requires your best day to be no more than 50% of total profit.

-FundedNext Futures offers up to 80% profit split(On Demand payouts, $250 min), while Take Profit Trader offers up to 80%(Daily payouts).
+FundedNext Futures offers up to 80% profit split(On Demand payouts), while Take Profit Trader offers up to 80%(Daily payouts).

 Starting at $79.99 · One-time fee (no subscription)

-Both firms work well for budget traders and day traders.
+FundedNext Futures is a stronger fit for budget traders (starting at $79.99).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate